microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

    <img src="./media/image46.png" border="1">

-o.
-To return back to the deployment summary, click on the X to exit out
-    from the Template
+    d.
+To return back to the deployment summary, click on the X to exit out from the Template

    <img src="./media/image47.png" border="1">

-p.
-Click OK to start the deployment of your VM, which will take 5-10
-    minutes to complete.
+    e.
+Click OK to start the deployment of your VM, which will take 5-10 minutes to complete.

 ### Login to the VM